Where are you based?

 The policy piece is always a good area to get my teeth into as this is going right to the top, usually government, for changes hopefully for the better.
 Ensuring your org/client, or its chief exec has a voice/part to play in this brings real added value to the organisations/clients and opens the doors to further PR/marketing opportunities.

 What challenges have you overcome on your professional journey to where you are today?

-Working in complex organizations operating in huge amounts of countries globally but not having their own internal processes/thinking joined up to then deliver huge transformation programmes and re-brands external – is always a toughy.
+Working in complex organisations operating in huge amounts of countries globally but not having their own internal processes/thinking joined up to then deliver huge transformation programmes and re-brands external – is always a toughy.

 Being a woman, with a voice at exec/board level, is not always easy and there is still the pay/equality gap we all have to overcome.
 This is getting better but there is still some way to go.

-Being a PR/comms person and also a marketer has its real benefits but can also be tricky to convey to some organizations who are very set in their ways of operating in silos rather than cross-discipline working.
+Being a PR/comms person and also a marketer has its real benefits but can also be tricky to convey to some organisations who are very set in their ways of operating in silos rather than cross-discipline working.

 Do you have any words of wisdom for someone starting out in the marketing/communications industry?